WI-01 Requirement

 Anyone

 2.3.
-Step 3: Navigate to the work item page
+Jira Step 3: Navigate to the work item page

 Anyone

-Using the popover shown by Jira or through other means, navigate to the Jira page of the Requirement.
+Using the popover shown by Jira or by clicking the "All work" tab, navigate to the Jira page of the Requirement.

 2.4.
-Step 4: Change status to In Progress
+Jira Step 4: Change status to In Progress

 Anyone